arkenwald/work-day-scheduler/README.md

 Usage

+The user will be able to see the current date and time once the planner is opened.

+There are time slots in which the user may input their important event that they wish to have saved.

+The time slots are color coded in relative to the current time of the user:

+Grey: Past

+Red: Current Hour

+Green: Future

-The user must click on Start the Quiz to begin.
+Once the user inputs their event, they may click on the save button within that timeblock to have it saved in local storage.

-The in-game timer will count down from 100 seconds.

-Any correct answers will add time to the clock.

-Any incorrect answers will remove time from the clock.

-Once the quiz is completed, the user may input their initials to log their high score and try again if they wish.

 Live URL: